Pedal Power Flour

-I made my first bicycle powered flour mill in 2001 while living in a big group house in college.
+I made my first pedal power flour mill in 2001 while living in a big group house in college.
 I first bought a hand-grind flour mill simply because I thought it would be poetic and lovely to watch whole grains turn into flour.
 Flour is such a ubiquitous food item, and yet plenty of folks don't have any idea where it comes from.

 We did so much baking in that house--from bread to pie to pizza dough--that I could often hear the mill grinding while I was busy in my room studying Rousseau, Marx, or Thoreau.
 In fact, one day in the kitchen I noticed that someone's Karl Marx Reader found its way onto the cook book shelf, which made for quite the entertaining image.
 Would anyone like some revolution for dinner?